Monday, April 21, 3:30 pm

 Eli L. Polzer

-The President’s Citation Award is SUNY Brockport’s highest award for a graduating senior who has demonstrated outstanding scholastic merit (a GPA of at least 3.75), a strong record of cocurricular activities, significant contributions to the College and community and evidence of professional promise.
+The President’s Citation Award is SUNY Brockport’s highest award for a graduating senior who has demonstrated outstanding scholastic merit (a GPA of at least 3.75), a strong record of cocurricular activities, significant contributions to the University and community and evidence of professional promise.

 The recipient of the President’s Citation Award is selected from among the five School undergraduate award recipients and will be announced at the ceremony.